-Kempsey Shire Council actively encourages you to participate in its decision-making processes and to voice your opinion on the matters it is considering.
+Council encourages you to participate in its decision-making processes and to voice your opinion on matters it's considering.

 If you wish to speak at a public forum, you must apply using the online form.

 Register to speak at a public forum